Students must complete the following in order to graduate from the program:

 - The final project including proposal with an electronic and a physical copy submitted to the MFA office

-- Annotated bibliography (may include books, films, artworks, songs, etc)
+- Annotated encounter list (may include books, films, artworks, songs, etc)

 - Craft-focused open studio and/or panel discussion, presented during the fifth (partial) residency